Skip to main content

 Step 2: MXCP endpoint queries the combined table

-# endpoints/dashboard.yml
+# tools/dashboard.yml

 tool: